Areas of expertise

 In some cases, a party may fail to follow a court’s order leading the offended party to file a motion for contempt.
 Some examples include failing to pay child or spousal support, not adhering to parenting time schedules, or not living up to debt obligations.
 If found in violation, individuals can be sentenced to jail, ordered to pay monetary sanctions and/or attorney fees, as well as taking steps to reinstate compliance.

 It’s important to take the necessary steps and build a compelling case when filing contempt of court in Ohio.
-Careful planning and plenty of proof that the individual willingly violated the order is paramount.
+Careful planning, sound family legal counsel, and plenty of proof that the individual willingly violated the order is paramount.

 Schedule a Consultation Today